House of Terror (Terror Haza Muzeum)

 to get there by public transport you can take metro line 1 or tram 4 or 6 to Oktogon, from where it is only a couple of minutes’ walk.
 Or just walk it all – the location is so central that it's pretty much walkable from anywhere in the inner districts of Budapest

 , at least from the Pest side of the river.

-Admission: 2000 HUF; half price concessions for students (up to 26 years old, EEA citizens only, ID required) and for senior citizens (over 62, also EEA citizens only, so post-Brexit Brits are excluded from this concession!).
+Admission: 3000 HUF; half-price concessions for students (up to 26 years old, EEA citizens only, ID required) and for senior citizens (over 62, also EEA citizens only, so post-Brexit Brits are excluded from this concession!).
 There is no option of purchasing tickets online ahead of time.
 You have to queue up in person.

 Audio guides can be hired for 1500 HUF (available in English, German, Spanish Russian, French and Italian); and guided tours for groups are also available (pre-booking at least ten days in advance required), though they appear to be mainly tailored towards Hungarian school groups and are not really necessary for individual visitors anyway, especially as you can hire an audio guide for self-guided visits.

 It can get quite crowded too, so you may want to avoid groups in any case.
 And most of the rooms are quite uncomfortably hot (and the cloakroom had already reached its capacity when I visited, so I had to carry my coat around with me).

 Time required: This will depend on whether or not you know Hungarian, or hired an audio guide and use it to the full, or read all the text sheets provided – if you do then you can easily spend two or three hours here, if not more.
 Without a language aid(e) you can be out in as little as an hour.
 Note that the House of Terror is quite popular, so you may have to queue at the ticket office for quite a bit before you can get in.

 in general see under Budapest